dupeone/kinetic-airport-sculpture/README.md

 🧠 Note

-This project was designed and built rapidly as a proof of concept — prioritizing exploration, iteration, and execution over perfection.
+This project was designed and built in 1 week as a proof of concept — prioritizing exploration, iteration, and execution over perfection.